rntrapnell/DSblogproject/README.md

 Methodology

 Business Understanding- Career change is a common thing today.
-This CNBC headline proclaims <a href="https://www.cnbc.com/2016/04/26/career-change-is-the-new-normal-of-working.html">"career change is the new normal of working."</a> A common statistic is the average person will have 5-7 careers in their lifetime though some would <a href="https://www.wsj.com/articles/SB10001424052748704206804575468162805877990"> consider this dubious.
-Regardless of the actual statistics, the truth is career change is quite common and undergoing the process personally, I can relate to the concerns.
+This CNBC headline proclaims <a href="https://www.cnbc.com/2016/04/26/career-change-is-the-new-normal-of-working.html">"career change is the new normal of working."</a> A common statistic is the average person will have 5-7 careers in their lifetime though some would <a href="https://www.wsj.com/articles/SB10001424052748704206804575468162805877990"> consider this dubious.</a> Regardless of the actual statistics, the truth is career change is quite common and undergoing the process personally, I can relate to the concerns.

 Data Science has often been the "sexiest job" to have.
 There is a lot of hype about it and many people seeking a new career are likely to be attracted to it.
 As I move into a data science career, I find myself wrestling with the questions listed in the motivation section above.